Team-Tower-Databases-Online/Databases-Teamwork-2015/README.md

 ### Load Excel Reports from ZIP File

 * Your task is to write a C# program to **load Excel in MS SQL Server**.
 You may need to preliminary design a database schema to hold all data about the products (data from the MongoDB database and data from the Excel files) or use the "code-first" approach to move the DB schema from MongoDB to SQL Server.
 Your C# program should also move the products data from MongoDB to SQL Server.
-* The Excel files are given inside a **ZIP archive** holding subfolders named as the dates of the report in format **dd-MMM-yyyy** (see the example reports archive [Sample-Sales-Reports.zip](https://github.com/Team-Tower-Databases-Online/Databases-Teamwork-2015/blob/master/Samples/Sample-Sales-Reports.zip?raw=true)).
+* The Excel files are given inside a **ZIP archive** holding subfolders named as the dates of the report in format **dd-MMM-yyyy** (see the example reports archive [Sample-Sales-Reports.zip](https://github.com/Team-Tower-Databases-Online/Databases-Teamwork-2015/blob/master/Samples/Sample-Sales-Reports.zip)).
 * Note that the ZIP file could contain few hundred dates (folders), each holding few hundreds Excel files, each holding thousands of data.
-* **Input**: MongoDB database; ZIP file with Excel 2003 reports.
-Output: data loaded in the SQL Server database.
+* **Input**: MongoDB database, ZIP file with Excel 2003 reports. **Output**: data loaded in the SQL Server database.
 * _For example:_
-  * you may have the **MongoDB database “Supermarket”** holding information about some vendors and some products and a **set of Excel files** (*.xls) holding information about the sales in the different super¬markets.
+  * You may have the **MongoDB database “Supermarket”** holding information about some vendors and some products and a **set of Excel files** (*.xls) holding information about the sales in the different supermarkets.